ethereumjs/rlp/README.md

 `npm install rlp`

-install with `-g` if you want to use the cli.
+install with `-g` if you want to use the CLI.

 ## USAGE